nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
+  -  August 17, 2023 : Added a spline interpolation function in "Developer commands".
   -  August 16, 2023 : Added a "Max plots" parameter on the Parameters panel.
   -  August 15, 2023 : DRT : calculate and plot only the first active dataset.
   -  August 14, 2023 : The method of NNLS for DRT was changed to that of Altenbach.